-- Hormones that have a direct effect on the body.
+- Hormones have a direct effect on the body.

 The group of glands that control hormones includes:

-- The thyroid stimulating hormone, which regulates the production of hormones in the thyroid gland.
+- The thyroid-stimulating hormone regulates the production of hormones in the thyroid gland.

-- Adrenocorticotropic hormone, which stimulates the adrenal glands to produce hormones.
+- Adrenocorticotropic hormone stimulates the adrenal glands to produce hormones.

-- The follicle-stimulating hormone, which regulates the production of hormones in the ovaries and testes.
+- The follicle-stimulating hormone, regulates the production of hormones in the ovaries and testes.

-- Luteinizing hormone, which also has an effect on the production of hormones in the ovaries and testes.
+- Luteinizing hormone also affects the production of hormones in the ovaries and testes.

 The group of hormones that has a direct effect includes:

-- Growth hormone, also called somatotropic hormone, which has an effect particularly on the liver and bones, on fat, muscle and many other tissues and organs in the body.
+- Growth hormone, also called somatotropic hormone, mainly affects the liver and bones, fat, muscle, and many other tissues and organs.

-- Prolactin, which influences the mammary glands and the ovaries.
+- Prolactin influences the mammary glands and the ovaries.

-Hormones are released by the pituitary gland into the bloodstream and then reach the various organs that they have an effect on.
+Hormones are released by the pituitary gland into the bloodstream and then reach the various organs that they affect.

-Thyroid stimulating hormone, for example, stimulates the thyroid gland to produce more or less thyroid hormones, depending on how much is needed.
+Thyroid-stimulating hormone, for example, stimulates the thyroid gland to produce more or fewer thyroid hormones, depending on how much is needed.

-There are two mechanisms that regulate the production of hormones in the anterior lobe:
+Two mechanisms regulate the production of hormones in the anterior lobe: